 In order to make room for all of the new devices that will be connecting to the 5G network, 5G technology makes use of different frequencies of electromagnetic radiation (or EMF) to communicate.

 You’ve heard these numbers before.
-For example, your wifi router might be a 2.4 GHz router – which means it communicates at 2.4 million Hertz, or cycles per second.
+For example, your wifi router might be a 2.4 GHz router – which means it communicates at 2.4 billion Hertz, or cycles per second.
 Or your cordless phone may be 800 MHz.

 Prior generations of wireless networks communicated between 1 and 3 GHz (gigahertz).